-Incompletes - In this online program, there will rarely be cases where an incomplete is appropriate.
+Incompletes - There will rarely be cases where an incomplete is appropriate.
 I will only consider giving an incomplete grade for emergency cases such as a death in the family, major disease, or child birth, while also having a passing grade.
 If you have a situation that may prevent you from completing the coursework, let me know as soon as you can.